syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 The following procedure illustrates how to install Link Install setup.

 1. Double-click the Syncfusion Link Install Setup file.
-The Self-ExtractorWizard opens and extracts the package automatically.
+The Self-Extractor Wizard opens and extracts the package automatically.

     ![](Add-on_images/Link-Install-Setup_img1.png)